pimanov/lab102/README.md

 lab102
 ======

-There is the source code to web site on domain lab102.imec.msu.ru.
+Here is the source code to web site on domain lab102.imec.msu.ru.
-The ouner is laboratory of general aerodynamycs problem of Mechanics Research center of Moscow State Universytet by M.V.Lomonosov.
+The owner is laboratory of general aerodynamics problem of Mechanics Research center of Moscow State Universytet by M.V.
+Lomonosov.

 bootstap from twitter is in base of this site.